 What Is Orzo?

 Orzo is the Italian word for barley.
 However, it's not made from barley at all, but rather from semolina, a course-ground flour made from durum wheat.
 With its shape reminiscent of slivered almonds, orzo cooks up in about half the time of rice, making it a speedy standby to have on hand to add heartiness to meals.
 We'll show you how to cook orzo for side dishes and in salads and soups.
-Then we'll point the way to other recipes that call on orzo, including main dishes.
+Then we'll point the way to other orzo recipes, including main dishes.

 How to Cook Orzo